RainbowMaoer/Honor-of-Kings/README.md

-# test1
+# Honor of Kings
-a nodejs vuejs test
+this is a whole stack project
+the primary technology are nodejs, vue2 and element-ui